-Exemptions, rules and timelines can vary depending on whether you are considering federal, state or local FOIA or Public Information Disclosures requests.
-A biggest part of the high level legal and IT response process however, is similar.
+Exemptions, rules and timelines can vary depending on whether you are considering federal, state or local FOIA or public information disclosures requests.
+For the most part, the response process however, is similar.
 For all agencies, automation of the process creates significant time and resource savings and reduces errors and risks for citizens, employees or organizations by preventing accidental disclosures.
-Here are seven reasons to automate the public records act and FOIA requests process.
+Here are four reasons to automate the public records act and FOIA requests process.

 1. The number of information requests increases exponentially

-Across the country, Public Records and Freedom of Information Acts are allowing public access to previously undisclosed records.
-Organizations struggle with the burden to produce this public information within the strict time frame dictated by the various acts.
+Across the country, Public Records and Freedom of Information Act requests are growing at a staggering rate.
+Municipalities and agencies are required to allow public access to an ever increasing amount of previously undisclosed records.
+As a result they struggle with the burden to produce public information within the strict time frame dictated by the various acts.
 Cost for identification, collection, review, redaction and production of the requested information are high and ever increasing.

-2. The public disclosure (IT) process is very similar to the (EDRM) eDiscovery process
+2. The public disclosure process is very similar to the eDiscovery process

-The public disclosure (IT) process is very similar to the (EDRM) eDiscovery process.
-There is a great deal of overlap between FOIA and FRCP.
-Like in a regular eDiscovery process, locating (FOIA) records is a time consuming task.
+The public disclosure process is very similar to the eDiscovery process.
+There is a great deal of overlap between FOIA and FRCP, and like in a discovery request, the task of gathering, analyzing, and providing information in response to requests is a time consuming task.

 3. Speed, defensibility and completeness of the disclosure are essential